-Sherborne School is committed to taking all reasonable measures to safeguard and promote the welfare of each pupil in its care and expects all staff and volunteers to share this commitment by:
+Box Hill School is committed to taking all reasonable measures to safeguard and promote the welfare of each pupil in its care and expects all staff and volunteers to share this commitment by:

-- reading, understanding and applying policies and procedures within the School which support safeguarding - knowing how to implement the safeguarding procedures as everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action - considering at all times what is in the best interests of the child - protecting each pupil from any form of abuse, whether from an adult or another pupil - being alert to changes in behaviour of pupils remembering that abuse could happen here - being alert to signs of abuse both in the school and from outside - being alert to the medical needs of children with medical conditions - ensuring that their behaviour and actions do not place pupils or themselves at risk of harm or allegations of harm to a pupil, for example, in one-to-one tuition, sports coaching or transporting a pupil by car - reporting any matters of concern to the DSL or, if the complaint involves the DSL or an allegation is made against a member of staff or volunteer, to the Headmaster - keeping a full record of any significant complaint, conversation or event - all evidence (including scribbled notes, text messages, clothing etc.) must be preserved - working with the DSL as no single professional can have a full picture of a child's needs and circumstances - identifying children who may benefit from early help i.e. those who would benefit from support as soon as a problem emerges - attending appropriate safeguarding training upon appointment and subsequent annual school training - ensuring that we practise safe recruitment procedures in checking the suitability of all staff and volunteers (including staff employed by another organisation) working with our pupils.
-The School's recruitment procedures are set out in the recruitment policy.
+- reading, understanding and applying policies and procedures within the School which support safeguarding - knowing how to implement the safeguarding procedures as everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action - considering at all times what is in the best interests of the child - protecting each pupil from any form of abuse, whether from an adult or another pupil - being alert to changes in behaviour of pupils remembering that abuse could happen here - being alert to signs of abuse both in the school and from outside - being alert to the medical needs of children with medical conditions - ensuring that their behaviour and actions do not place pupils or themselves at risk of harm or allegations of harm to a pupil, for example, in one-to-one tuition, sports coaching or transporting a pupil by car - only ever using reasonable force (i.e. no more force than is needed) to safeguard pupils.
+This could involve passive physical contact, such as standing between pupils or blocking a pupil's path or active physical contact such as leading a pupil by the arm out of a classroom. - acting immediately upon any concerns about a child's welfare by sharing information with the DSL to allow a decision to be made as to the most appropriate way forward via internal support, an early help assessment or a referral to Surrey Social Care - reporting any matters of concern to the DSL or, if the complaint involves the DSL or an allegation is made against a member of staff or volunteer, to the Headmaster - keeping a full record of any significant complaint, conversation or event - all evidence (including scribbled notes, text messages, clothing etc.) must be preserved - working with the DSL as no single professional can have a full picture of a child's needs and circumstances - identifying children who may benefit from early help i.e. those who would benefit from support as soon as a problem emerges - attending appropriate safeguarding training upon appointment and subsequent annual school training - ensuring that we practise safe recruitment procedures in checking the suitability of all staff and volunteers (including staff employed by another organisation) working with our pupils.
+The School's recruitment procedures are set out in the Recruitment Policy.
 This Policy outlines the appropriate checks to be carried out to confirm the suitability of a member of staff for appointment including: - satisfactory checks concerning identity, medical fitness, right to work in the UK, previous employment history, character references, professional references (where appropriate) and qualifications (where appropriate); - satisfactory completion of an enhanced disclosure with barred list information or an enhanced disclosure check for regular volunteers and others as required, such as third party employees, by the DBS.
 The DBS disclosure certificate which is the subject of the application is obtained before appointment.
 In accordance with the National Minimum Standards for Boarding Schools (NMSBS) guidance a successful applicant will not be permitted, under any circumstances, to commence employment which involves boarding duties until the School is in receipt of the successful applicant's satisfactory DBS disclosure certificate